Meta-models for transfer learning in source localisation: Multilevel Representations

 \subsection{(Method B) Hyperparameter modelling}

-A more intuitive generating process considers that certain hyperparameters are conditional on the experimental setup, rather consistent, to better represent the differences between each test.
-We can extend the notation of (\ref{e:th_samp}) with a $k$-index to reflect this,
+A more intuitive generating process considers that certain hyperparameters are conditioned on the experimental setup, rather consistent, to better represent the differences between each test.
+We extend the notation of (\ref{e:th_samp}) with a $k$-index to reflect this,

 Distinct variables are considered for the $\mathbf{K_f}$ kernel only ($\alpha_k$ and $l_k$) since these are easier to interpret and relate to domain knowledge, especially if the plate had represented a simple geometry -- this choice also helps to constrain the model design.
 Having a distinct set $\boldsymbol{\theta}_k$ allows the characteristics of the map to vary between each experiment: this should be expected since they are different experimental designs.
-The higher-level sampling distribution $p(\boldsymbol{\phi})$ remains shared between all experiments (and leant from pooled data to share information).
+The higher-level sampling distribution $p(\boldsymbol{\theta}_k \mid \boldsymbol{\phi})$ remains shared between all experiments (and leant from pooled data to share information).
 We now consider modifications to the prior model $p(\boldsymbol{\theta}_k \mid \boldsymbol{\phi})$ to encode knowledge and domain expertise of the intertask relationships, i.e.\ between the experiments.

-\paragraph{Beyond exchangeable experiments} When specifying a new prior model $p(\boldsymbol{\theta}_k \mid \boldsymbol{\phi})$ it is important to consider whether the \textit{experiments} are exchangeable~\cite{bda3}.
-Here, they would be considered exchangeable if no information is available to \textit{distinguish} the $\boldsymbol{\theta}_k$'s from one another.
-In other words, we cannot order the set $\{\boldsymbol{\theta}_k\}_{k=1}^{k}$ (presented \Cref{f:indep_post}) such that patterns are revealed in the latent variables.
+\paragraph{Beyond exchangeable experiments} When specifying a new prior model $p(\boldsymbol{\theta}_k \mid \boldsymbol{\phi})$ it is important to consider whether the experiments are exchangeable~\cite{bda3}.
+Here, they would be considered exchangeable if no information is available to distinguish the $\boldsymbol{\theta}_k$'s from one another.
+In other words, the set $\{\boldsymbol{\theta}_k\}_{k=1}^{k}$ (presented \Cref{f:indep_post}) cannot be re-ordered such that patterns are revealed in the latent variables.

 However, since we know about the design of the AE experiments, there are a few possibilities.
-We select the most simple description here -- sensor separation -- as an \textit{explanatory} variable, to reorder the models beyond exchangeability.
-Sensor separation $\delta S_k$ is defined as the Euclidean distance between any two of the eight $\binom{2}{8}$ possible sensor locations $\mathbf{\hat{S}} = \{\mathbf{\hat{s}}_1, \mathbf{\hat{s}}_2, \ldots \mathbf{\hat{s}}_8\}$,
+One simple description is sensor separation, to order the models and reveal structure (i.e. patterns) in the hyperparameter estimates.
+Once structure appears, the experiments are no longer exchangeable.
+Sensor separation $\delta S_k$ is defined as the Euclidean distance between any two of the eight $\binom{8}{2}$ possible sensor locations $\mathbf{\hat{S}} = \{\mathbf{\hat{s}}_1, \mathbf{\hat{s}}_2, \ldots \mathbf{\hat{s}}_8\}$,